w3c/sync-media-pub/src/pages/explainer.md

 [WebAnnotations](https://www.w3.org/annotation/)

-Pros:
+#### Pros

 Good range of selectors

-Cons:
+#### Cons
 * No nesting
 * No processing model for playback

 ### Custom

-Pros:
+#### Pros

 Complete control

-Cons:
+#### Cons

 Risk reinventing the wheel

 ### Existing language + custom extensions

-Pros:
+#### Pros
 * Take advantage of what exists
 * Add what's missing

-Cons:
+#### Cons
 * Inherit complexity of existing language
 * Risk of additions being short-sighted

 ## Technology Selection

-The final conclusion is to create a custom specification that draws heavily on SMIL 3.0.
+The final conclusion is to __create a custom specification that draws heavily on SMIL 3.0__.
 Given the success of SMIL with EPUB Media Overlays, it makes sense to continue down this path.
 And given that SMIL has not had a refresh for the modern web platform, we anticipate extending it with some customizations to fill these gaps.

 Choosing a serialization format (e.g. XML or JSON) was not part of this selection process, as the Synchronized Media for Publications CG felt [it is more desireable to define a model first](https://lists.w3.org/Archives/Public/public-sync-media-pub/2020Jul/0005.html) before deciding on one or multiple serializations.